LLNL/Silo/docs/Chapter1.md

 Material
 : An object defining all the materials used in a given mesh.
+  This includes the number of materials present, a list of valid material identifiers, and a zonal-length array which contains the material identifiers for each zone.

+Zonelist

 Material species
 : Extra material information.
-: A material species is a type of a material.
+  A material species is a type of a material.
-: They are used when a given material (i.e. air) may be made up of other materials (i.e. oxygen, nitrogen) in differing amounts.
+  They are used when a given material (i.e. air) may be made up of other materials (i.e. oxygen, nitrogen) in differing amounts.

 Mesh Region Grouping (MRG) tree
 : Generalized mechanism used to define arbitray subsets of a mesh.
-: MRG trees define how zones in the mesh may be grouped into parts, materials, boundary conditions, nodesets or facesets, etc.
+  MRG trees define how zones in the mesh may be grouped into parts, materials, boundary conditions, nodesets or facesets, etc.

 Groupel Map
 : A *grouping element* map.
-: Used in concert with an MRG tree to hold problem-sized data defining subsetted regions of meshes.
+  Used in concert with an MRG tree to hold problem-sized data defining subsetted regions of meshes.

 Multiblock
 : A way of specifying how a mesh is decomposed into pieces for I/O and computation

 Multimesh
 : A set of mesh pieces (usually parallel decomposition) comprising a larger aggregate mesh object.
-: This object contains the names of and types of the meshes in the set.
+  This object contains the names of and types of the meshes in the set.

 Multivar
 : A set of variable pieces comprising a larger aggregate variable object.
-: Mesh variable data associated with a multimesh.
+  Mesh variable data associated with a multimesh.

 Multimat
 : A set of material pieces.
-: This object contains the names of the materials in the set.
+  This object contains the names of the materials in the set.

 Multimatspecies
 : A set of material species.
-: This object contains the names of the material species in the set.
+  This object contains the names of the material species in the set.

-Material information.
-This includes the number of materials present, a list of valid material identifiers, and a zonal-length array which contains the material identifiers for each zone.

 Zonelist
 : Zone-oriented connectivity information for a UCD mesh.
-: This object contains a sequential list of nodes which identifies the zones in the mesh, and arrays which describe the shape(s) of the zones in the mesh.
+  This object contains a sequential list of nodes which identifies the zones in the mesh, and arrays which describe the shape(s) of the zones in the mesh.

 PHZonelist
 : Arbitrary, polyhedral extension of a zonelist.

 Facelist
 : Face-oriented connectivity information for a UCD mesh.
-: This object contains a sequential list of nodes which identifies the *external* faces of a mesh, and arrays which describe the shape(s) of the faces in the mesh.
+  This object contains a sequential list of nodes which identifies the *external* faces of a mesh, and arrays which describe the shape(s) of the faces in the mesh.
-: It may optionally include arrays which provide type information for each face.
+  It may optionally include arrays which provide type information for each face.

 Curve
 : X versus Y data.
-: This object must contain at least the domain and range values, along with the number of points in the curve.
+  This object must contain at least the domain and range values, along with the number of points in the curve.
-: In addition, a title, variable names, labels, and units may be provided.
+  In addition, a title, variable names, labels, and units may be provided.

 Variable
 : Miscelaneous Array data.
-: This object contains, in addition to the data, the dimensions and data type of the array.
+  This object contains, in addition to the data, the dimensions and data type of the array.
-: This object is not required to be associated with a mesh.
+  This object is not required to be associated with a mesh.

 ### Other Silo Objects